-OLT-630: ISSUES IN INSTRUCTION-AL DESIGN IN ONLINE LEARNING (3 credits)
+OLT-630: ISSUES IN INSTRUCTIONAL DESIGN IN ONLINE LEARNING (3 credits)

 How is instructional design for online learning different from instructional design for other modes of delivering instruction?
-This course provides critical discussion of and practice in the ideas and practices that enhance quality in online learning.
+This course provides critical discussion of and practice in the ideas and practices that enhance quality in online learning and is designed for teachers who wish to develop effective online courses.
+Through readings and course discussions, the student will gather and evaluate instructional material appropriate for online teaching and apply good instructional design principles to online teaching situations.
+Students will explore specific issues related to online courses and will plan, implement, and evaluate strategies that present the material to promote student learning in the courses.